Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 Examples:

-All examples include an clean call, and call containing an user-defined payload parameters which are not related to pagination.
+All examples include a clean call, and a call containing an user-defined payload parameters which are not related to pagination.

 First call

-First call is without any bookmark or page, like this two examples:
+First call is without any bookmark or page, like these two examples:

 parameter-less: https://an-api.com/v1/contacts